 Throwing objects, including pouring liquids from windows and/or walkways is prohibited and is grounds for a charge fee and suspension from the residence halls.
 Residents of a room from which objects are thrown will be held responsible for this conduct.
+Objects may not be placed on windowsills as they may fall out or be knocked out of the

 Objects may not be placed on windowsills as they may fall out or be knocked out of the window accidentally, causing harm and/or damage to persons or property.
 Sitting on window ledges and leaning out of windows are violations of state and campus fire and safety regulations and are prohibited.